pinobatch/pently/docs/pentlyas.md

 The `pickup` command also works in patterns for bar check use.
-If defining a pattern within a song, make sure to specify `pickup` outside a pattern, such as before the start of the pattern.
+If defining a pattern within a song, make sure to specify `pickup` outside a pattern definition, such as before the start of the first pattern or after a command that closes a pattern.

 In addition to the tracks for pitched channels (`pulse1`, `pulse2`, and `triangle`) and the drum track, Pently has an **attack track**